-The verdict of modern science is founded upon a pure assumption.
-It had settled on d priori grounds that there was no such thing as continuity of life, no indwelling spirit in man.
-Delving in matter alone, the world of spirit had gradually receded farther and farther from its gaze and ken, and all idea of the spiritual or supermundane in nature was relegated to the obscure past or the obscure future.
-"The philosophy of the nineteenth century was being fast reduced to a mere statement of the contents of sensation, and the philosophers of the day were looking for an easy victory over the most respectable of traditions, when, lo! up starts a mass of phenomena not merely inexplicable by any known law, but incompatible with any hypothesis but that of spiritual agency."
+was relegated to the obscure past or the obscurer future.
+"The philosophy of the nineteenth century was being fast reduced to a mere statement of the contents of sensation, and the philosophers of the day were looking for an easy victory over the most respectable of traditions, when, lo ! up starts a mass of phenomena, not merely inexplicable by any known law, but incompatible with any hypothesis but that of spiritual agency.

 Against the gratuitous assumptions of science must be placed the opinions of not a few, founded on fact and observation.
-Agassiz, Faraday, Brewster, Spencer, Huxley and Tyndall, together with many of the "greater or lesser lights" of science, as the case may be, assert without investigation that the alleged facts do not occur.
+Agassiz, Faraday, Brewster, Spencer, Huxley and Tyndall, together with many of the "greater or lesser lights" of science, as the case may be, assert, without investigation, that the alleged facts do not occur.